Texthead1/Runes/Docs/SkylanderFormat.md

 * The 0x40 bytes from offset 0x00 is the Magic Moment Data (encompasses the actual trapped villain).
 * The 0x110 bytes from 0x40 is the Remaining Data (contains caches of previously trapped villains).

-NOTE: Some of this information may be incorrect and is actively being worked on.

 |  St_Off  | Block  | Bl_Off | Type                       | Description
 |----------|--------|--------|----------------------------|---------------
 |  0x0000  | 08/24  |  0x00  | `uint8_t`                  | Set to 1 if this Trap contains a pre-trapped variant villain, but not required for it to load